-Timothy Mulligan was an archivist at the National Archives, specializing in captured German and U.S. military and naval records.
-He is the author of Lone Wolf: The Life and Death of U-Boat Ace Werner Henke and lives in Lanham, MD.
+Timothy P. Mulligan was an archivist at the National Archives in Washington, D.C., specializing in captured German and World War II era U.S. military and naval records.
+He lives in Lanham, MD and is also the author of Lone Wolf: The Life and Death of U-Boat Ace Werner Henke.